Sunday, October 13, 2024

 The “no” vote on I-2117 opposes prohibiting state agencies from implementing a cap and trade or cap and tax program and opposes repealing the 2021 act, a state law signed by Gov. Jay Inslee that provided for a cap-and-invest program designed to reduce greenhouse gas emissions by 95% by 2050.

-Opponents of I-2117 say it would cut by one-third the cost of state transportation funding – including construction of Washington State Ferries’ hybrid vessels – and jeopardize protections for rivers, lakes, and streams.
+Proponents of I-2117 say it would cut by one-third the cost of state transportation funding – including construction of Washington State Ferries’ hybrid vessels – and jeopardize protections for rivers, lakes, and streams.

 A "yes" vote supports prohibiting any state agencies from implementing a cap-and-trade or cap-and-tax program and repealing the Washington Climate Commitment Act.
 The main argument against I-2117 is that the carbon tax increases the cost of gas and energy and drives up prices for other items.
-Proponents say the tax added nearly 40 cents per gallon at the pump, making Washington’s fuel some of the most expensive in the state.
+Proponents say the tax added nearly 40 cents per gallon at the pump, making Washington’s fuel some of the most expensive in the country.
 In addition, proponents say the tax will double in just a few years.

 “Environmentally, (the Climate Commitment Act) is going to do incredible things for neighborhoods that have been neglected for decades,” Peterson said.